 Wedding Etiquette: Everything You Need To Know

-You’re ready to tie the knot, bride and groom — congratulations!
+You’re ready to tie the knot — congratulations!
 This is a warm, fuzzy time for you, but you might feel a little overwhelmed.
 After all, a wedding isn’t just the reception.

 You’ll have to manage invitations, seating arrangements, and more for the ceremony, reception, rehearsal dinner, and engagement party (if you’re choosing to have one).
 And everything on that list comes with proper wedding etiquette expectations.